 בית כנסת – "House of Assembly"

-First known synagogues were built after the Babylonian Exile; pre-Exile most worship revolved around the Tabernacle and Temple
+Used for worship and prayer in Judaism; similar to a church in Christianity / First known synagogues were built after the Babylonian Exile; pre-Exile most worship revolved around the Tabernacle and Temple

 -